 A common application for large video walls is multi-source visualization.
 This is when one or more sources (TV channels, cameras, players, etc.) are fed into several individual projectors or displays.
 The benefit of using multiple projectors is that each source can be displayed in its entirety on each screen.
 In addition to size and resolution considerations, projectors used for multi-source visualization should have built-in alignment controls so that they can be configured precisely with respect to one another (and with respect to any external reference point).
 Some of these controls include throw distance, zoom ratio, image skew, and lateral shift.

 Increase Flexibility, Scalability and Creativity

-Like two-way mirrors, video walls allow for increase flexibility and scalability.
+Like two-way mirrors, video walls allow for increased flexibility and scalability.
 As companies outgrow their home theater setup, it’s as simple as adding more screens (and perhaps a third-party control system).
 It also adds flexibility in terms of presenting content – multiple programs can be run simultaneously.
 For example, showing sports coverage on one screen and live news on another.
 This is much more difficult with a standard TV or projector setup.
 Ultimately what it boils down to is creativity – you have multiple screens at your disposal to display things creatively.
-You may not have need all those extra screens before, but now that they’re there, why not use them?
+You may not have needed all those extra screens before, but now that they’re there, why not use them?
 The possibilities are endless…as are our imaginations!